FlintShadey/huddleuptime/DOCS.md

 npm run dev
 ```

-Visit `http://localhost:3000` to see your Time Tribe calendar!
+Visit `http://localhost:3000` to see your Huddle Up Time calendar!

 ---